hraynaud/js_refactoring_example/README.md

 In addition to being unmaintanable spaghetti code the original combined two concerns the construction of the tile and the end user behavior.

+The first refactor just tries to separate out functionality and introduces the revealing module pattern to limit pollution of the global namespace and and some better structure

 The final refactor separates out the building from the end user interaction.
 It also uses proper namespacing.

 Lastly, for the enduser side I stick with jquery for end user effects and dom manipulation.
 For the builder side went with vanilla javascript and opted for the OLOO " inheritance" (https://gist.github.com/getify/5572383) over traditional but flawed and jury rigged but widely accepted JavaScript inheritance.